dvera/riskreport/biomarker/cheese_intake.md

 title: "Cheese Consumption"
 parent: "Lifestyle"
 grand_parent: "Risk by Biomarker"
+nav_order: Frequency of cheese intake.
+Cheese is rich in protein and calcium but can be high in saturated fat and salt.
 ---

 ## Cheese Consumption

-Frequency of cheese intake.
-Cheese is rich in protein and calcium but can be high in saturated fat and salt.

 <div style="display: flex; flex-direction: column; gap: 10px;">